RFC-MACP-0006

 session_id, all subsequent session-scoped envelopes on that stream MUST use the samesession_id, - accepted envelopes emitted by the server MUST appear in authoritative acceptance order for that session,

-- the stream MUST NOT invent ad-hoc pseudo-envelopes whose payloads encode JSON-only acks or errors unless an explicitly negotiated experimental capability allows it.
+- the stream MUST NOT invent ad-hoc pseudo-envelopes (informal messages that are not canonical MACP Envelopes) whose payloads encode JSON-only acks or errors unless an explicitly negotiated experimental capability allows it.

 StreamSession is not the standard replacement for unary Send acknowledgements.
 Clients that require standard per-message negative acknowledgements SHOULD use Send.